-Horseback riding is more than a hobby — it’s a lifestyle.
+Horseback riding is more than a hobby -- it’s a lifestyle.
 People who enjoy this pastime have a deep connection with their horses and cherish their time together.
 The enjoyable activity requires strength, balance, and body awareness.
 However, to practice, you need an open space, such as a field or arena.
 Those who know the therapeutic properties of horseback riding may even have a stadium close to their home.
 In fact, steel riding arenas have risen in popularity in recent years thanks to home-building trends and the accessible nature of the structures.
 Companies like Coast to Coast Carports offer guided expertise in finding out how a metal riding arena could benefit your hobby.
 Do you want to have your own horseback riding arena on your property?
 It’s fast, easy, and affordable, thanks to Coast to Coast Carports.
 Keep reading to learn more about creating your own steel riding arena. !
 Important Things You Should Know Before Adding a Steel Riding Arena to Your Property

 Long before your steel building arena can become a reality, you will need to figure out what building permits are allowed through your local municipality.
 Furthermore, those installation plans should be approved by an engineer.
 Before a building grant is awarded, there are several factors at play, including the land’s zoning and environmental sensitivity in question.
 You may also need to provide additional reports for water management in inclement weather and soil testing.
 Most approval processes are between one and three months, and many concerns are based on restrictions on specific requirements of the project, environmental issues, and zoning.
 Your town may allow you to skip the permit process if your metal arena is only going to be used for personal purposes, but it is better to be safe than sorry.
 Make sure your plans are engineer-approved and explicitly designed within the scope of local building codes.
 The top priority should be your horses’ health and safety as well as that of the people who will use your prefab arena.
 You should find quality insurance to protect yourself and your metal building.

 Experts recommend that you include four inches of limestone screenings over either sand, clay, or aggregate mix for the arena’s base.
 You can source these materials either locally or buy from an outside business.
 Your footing should provide enough traction, shock absorption, and stability for your riders and horses to enjoy their time together in the arena safely.
 Another great option is using locally sourced sand.